ericpriceco/ericpriceco.github.io/content/posts/2023-12-03-AWS-load-balancer-controller.md

 }
 ```

 Initialize the module where needed.
+The "count" here is where it can be enabled or not through the EKS module and can be removed.

 ```terraform
 module "lb-controller" {